Cuban Missile Crisis: Cuba–US relations

 Following the failed invasion, the US massively escalated its sponsorship of terrorism against Cuba.
 Starting in late 1961, using the military and the CIA, the US government engaged in an extensive campaign of terrorism against civilian and military targets on the island.
 The terrorist attacks killed significant numbers of civilians.
 The US armed, trained, funded and directed the terrorists, most of whom were Cuban expatriates.
 Terrorist attacks were planned at the direction, and with the participation, of US government employees and launched from US territory.
+The attacks would continue through 1965.
 In January 1962, US Air Force General Edward Lansdale described the plans to overthrow the Cuban government in a top-secret report, addressed to Kennedy and officials involved with Operation Mongoose.
 CIA agents or "pathfinders" from the Special Activities Division were to be infiltrated into Cuba to carry out sabotage and organization, including radio broadcasts.
 In February 1962, the US launched an embargo against Cuba, and Lansdale presented a 26-page, top-secret timetable for implementation of the overthrow of the Cuban government, mandating guerrilla operations to begin in August and September.
 "Open revolt and overthrow of the Communist regime" was hoped by the planners to occur in the first two weeks of October.

 The terrorism campaign and the threat of invasion were crucial factors in the Soviet decision to place nuclear missiles on Cuba, and in the Cuban government's decision to accept.
 The US government was aware at the time, as reported to the president in a National Intelligence Estimate, that the invasion threat was a key reason for the increased Soviet military presence.